phihag/bup/div/URLS.md

 Depending on the initial URL (the hash part of it), bup runs in different modes.
-An option foo can be enabled by navigating to http://.../bup/#foo.
+An option foo can be enabled by navigating to https://.../bup/#foo.
 Here are the available options:

 Ticker(backend) setup
 =====================

-demo      A one-match demo (will start right in the match) bldemo    Demo of a Bundesliga match edemo     Demo of an event (empty) vdemo     Demo of an event (in progress) btde      Run under badmintonticker
+demo      A one-match demo (will start right in the match) bldemo    Demo of a Bundesliga match bldemo_inprogress Demo of a Bundesliga match already running bldemo_incomplete Demo of a Bundesliga match where not all players have been configured yet edemo     Demo of an event (empty) vdemo     Demo of an event (in progress) btde      Run under badmintonticker